abhinavsinha107/TravelDestinationRecommendationSystem/README.md

 Use the above link to download destination pics and paste them inside the DestinationPics folder and you are ready to go.

-Go to Travel Destination Recommendation System - Application.ipynb
+Go to Travel Destination Recommendation System.ipynb

 Run all the cells and then goto localhost/pywebio to view the running application.